yasminhanunk/HomeCreditIndonesia_Rakamin/README.md

-# Final Project about Credit Score in Home Credit Indonesia Virtual Internship by Rakamin
+# Final Project in Home Credit Indonesia Virtual Internship by Rakamin

+# This project is about credit score